There are times when an organist faced with playing in an extremely dry acoustical space does "tricks" to make the room sound with more "bounce."

-Even before Virgil became head of the Organ Department at Peabody Conservatory and played for New York City's Riverside Church (photo) he became a master at this, particularly with his Bach playing; he insisted that if Bach were alive today he would be very much swayed as a composer by the possibilities offered by the modern orchestra, and if he were faced with performing in a very dry space on a modern organ equipped with pneumatic assisted action, multiple swells, electrically operated couplers, and adjustable combination pistons, he would be taking advantage of everything that modern organ has to offer, adding and subtracting stops and couplers in large clumps, injecting fire and drama into his music, doing exactly the same thing as Virgil was doing, and rewriting his music to take fullest advantage of it.
+Even before Virgil became head of the Organ Department at Peabody Conservatory and played for New York City's Riverside Church (photo) he became a master at this, particularly with his Bach playing; he insisted that if Bach were alive today he would be very much swayed as a composer by the possibilities offered by the modern organ, and if he were faced with performing in a very dry space equipped with pneumatic assisted action, multiple swells, electrically operated couplers, and adjustable combination pistons, he would be taking advantage of everything that modern organ has to offer, adding and subtracting stops and couplers in large clumps, injecting fire and drama into his music, doing exactly the same thing as Virgil was doing, and rewriting his music to take fullest advantage of it.

 Still, we have to be very careful in supposing what a composer of bygone ages would or would not be thinking or doing today and making one's own arrangement of a composer's finished score, as Virgil came under fire heavily for it.